guansLab/NSF-PPOSS-QuantumSoftwareStack/index.md

 **Qiang Guan (Kent State University)**: KENTSTATE PI

-[Qiang Guan](http://www.guans.cs.kent.edu/) is an assistant professor in Department of Computer Science at Kent State University, Kent, Ohio.
-Dr. Qiang Guan is the director of GUANS Lab .
-He is also a guest scientist of Los Alamos National Laboratory.
+[Qiang Guan](http://www.guans.cs.kent.edu/) is an assistant professor in the Department of Computer Science at Kent State University, Kent, Ohio.
+Dr. Qiang Guan is the director of GUANS Lab.
+He is also a guest scientist at Los Alamos National Laboratory.
 He was a scientist in Data Science at Scale Team, at Los Alamos National Laboratory.
 He was mentored by Dr. Nathan DeBardeleben, Sean Blanchard and Dr. James Ahrens.
-He was the technical lead of BEE (Build and Execution Environment) project at Los Alamos National Laboratory.
-He obtained the Ph.D. degree in Computer Science and Engineering from University of North Texas, Denton, Texas, in 2014.
+He was the lead of the BEE (Build and Execution Environment) project at Los Alamos National Laboratory.
+He obtained his Ph.D. degree in Computer Science and Engineering from the University of North Texas, Denton, Texas, in 2014.
+Dr. Guan is the recipient of the NSF CAREER Award in 2023.

 <img width="200" alt="xiaosong-photo" src="/NSF-PPOSS-QuantumSoftwareStack/docs/assets/xiaosong.jpeg">